 Traces in the WEB - career tool or boomerang?

-98 percent of all 12 to 19 year-olds regularly use the Internet.
-And at least 85 percent of them are rarely active in social networks, 72 percent daily or several times a week.
-The most popular with 42 percent is the "SchülerVZ", but the 18-19 year-olds prefer the "StudiVZ".
-It is followed in the popularity scale "who-knows-who", localists "," MySpace "," Kwick "and MeinVZ.
-This is shown by the current study "Youth, Information, (Multi) Media" (short JIM), which the Media Education Research Association Southwest has been conducting annually since 1998.
+98 percent of all 12 to 19 year olds use the Internet regularly.
+And 85 percent of them are at least seldom active in social networks, 72 percent daily or several times a week.
+The most popular is the “SchülerVZ” with 42 percent, the 18-19 year olds prefer the “StudiVZ”.
+This is followed by “who-knows-whom”, localists ”,“ MySpace ”,“ Kwick ”and MeinVZ in the popularity scale.
+This is shown by the study “Youth, Information, (Multi-) Media” (JIM for short), which the Media Education Research Association Southwest has been carrying out annually since 1998.

 And it also shows how unobtrusive the young people on the Internet deal with personal data and information.
 About 80 Percent of Internet users have posted information about their likes or hobbies.
 Also your own eMailAddress is visible on the Internet at more than 35 percent.
 And more than two-thirds have uploaded photos or films online.
 Particularly precarious: 54 percent of respondents have this data unprotected and accessible to all Internet users, stand on the net.

 Nobody knows who reads this

 That's a problem because nobody knows who's accessing this information - and what it does with it.
 This can have serious consequences: for example, 42 percent of Internet users say that videos or photos portraying them themselves have already been posted online without their consent.
 A quarter reported that it was already in the circle of friends to trouble due to Internet entries.
 It has happened to 14 Percent that false or offensive has been disseminated on the Internet.
 Up to now, a quarter of internet users have come into contact with cyberbullying.
 Every third girl and every second boy can tell that someone from the circle of friends has already been finished on the Internet.